Nick J. January 21, 2020

 He was second only to former Cloud9 rifler Will "RUSH" Wierzba, who also performed well in the closed qualifiers, clutching out several rounds for Complexity.
 The team only dropped a single map in the playoffs on their way to the second spot.

-Across the pond, forZe took down Team Heroic 2-0 in the finals of Anaheim's European closed qualifiers and took the last of Europe's slots for the tournament. forZe outclassed Heroic's Casper "cadiaN" Møller through the two maps to take the win over the Betway tournament favorites.
+Across the pond, forZe took down Team Heroic 2-0 in the finals of Anaheim's European closed qualifiers and took the last of Europe's slots for the tournament. forZe outclassed Heroic's Casper "cadiaN" Møller through the two maps to take the

 Gen.G, Complexity, and forZe join FURIA, MIBR, ENCE, North, and Endpoint to round the attendees for DreamHack Open Anaheim.
 The $100,000 tournament takes place in Anaheim, California and runs from February 21 to February 23.